mfkl/BasicFodyAddin/README.md

 Fody addins are deployed as [NuGet](http://nuget.org/) packages.
 The BasicFodyAddin.Fody builds the package for BasicFodyAddin as part of a build.
 The output of this project is placed in *SolutionDir*/nugets.

-This project uses [pepita](https://github.com/SimonCropp/Pepita) to construct the package but you could also any other mechanism for constructing a NuGet package.

 For more information on the NuGet structure of Fody addins see [DeployingAddinsAsNugets](https://github.com/Fody/Fody/wiki/DeployingAddinsAsNugets)